Krishnan-CS/AMPBA/README.md

 * Linear programming using Analytics solver in Excel - Merton Trucks case study.
 * Hub assignment problem using PuLP library in Python.

-# 'Did you forget?'
+# Kaggle Competition: 'Did you forget?'
 Shopping Cart Recommendation System
 * Recommendation system for item recommendations in a shopping cart.
 * Strategies for candidate generation:
   * User purchase history.